The Climate and Migration Coalition

 Climate change could re-shape patterns of migration and displacement.

 Many will be forced from their homes by disasters.
-Others may want to move as a way of adapting unprecedented change.
+Others may want to move as a way of adapting to unprecedented change.
 We exist to protect the rights of anyone facing these circumstances.
 We fight for humane and empowering policies to protect people who move, and for public acceptance and support.

 Our aims